folixg/pause-on-lock/README.md

 Easily extendable for any player that uses the [MPRIS D-Bus Interface](https://specifications.freedesktop.org/mpris-spec/latest/).

-Tested with Unity on Ubuntu 16.04.
+Tested with Unity on Ubuntu 16.04 and 17.04.